How to make a DIY Christmas ribbon wreath with a burlap bow for your front door for the holidays! So easy to create!

 I had some ribbon left so I pinned a piece of the plaid ribbon to the burlap bow tails just for fun.

-The finished wreath ended up being a little heavy so I used a piece of thick twine to hang it on our turquoise door.
+The finished wreath ended up being a little heavy so I used a piece of thick twine to hang it on our turquoise front door.

 I had no real plan when I started this project and ended up making it up as I went along.